 - (1) 10% of all revenue, except revenue from the lease of submerged lands in the Gulf of Mexico, is deposited to the credit of the State Lands Fund to cover the cost of administration for the Department of Conservation and Natural Resources.
-One percent of revenue from the lease of submerged lands in the Gulf of Mexico is deposited to the credit of the State Lands Fund. - (2) All remaining revenue from properties of a department is deposited to the credit of that department. - (3) All remaining revenue from the lease of streams or waterways is deposited into the State General Fund. - (4) Beginning in fiscal year 2013; (1) 33% of the remaining revenue from the lease of submerged lands in the Gulf of Mexico is distributed to cities and counties (10% each), Forever Wild Land Trust (10% not to exceed \$15 million annually), Senior Services Trust Fund (1% not to exceed \$5 million annually), and to the State General Fund (remaining balance); (2) 32% becomes part of the trust capital of the Alabama Trust Fund; however, this amount will be reduced by the amount necessary to make an additional transfer to the Capital Improvement Trust Fund to pay debt service on the \$50 million bond issue to construct and renovate National Guard armories pursuant to Amendment 887 to the Constitution of Alabama of 1901 (See also "Deposits Alabama Trust Fund"); and (3) the remaining 35% is distributed to the Capital Improvement Trust Fund (28%) and to the County and Municipal Government Capital Improvement Fund (7%).
-Prior to fiscal year 2013, 65% of the remaining revenue from the lease of submerged lands in the Gulf of Mexico became part of the trust capital of the Alabama Trust Fund.
+One percent of revenue from the lease of submerged lands in the Gulf of Mexico is deposited to the credit of the State Lands Fund. - (2) All remaining revenue from properties of a department is deposited to the credit of that department. - (3) All remaining revenue from the lease of streams or waterways is deposited into the State General Fund. - (4) (1) 33% of the remaining revenue from the lease of submerged lands in the Gulf of Mexico is distributed to cities and counties (10% each), Forever Wild Land Trust (10% not to exceed \$15 million annually), Senior Services Trust Fund (1% not to exceed \$5 million annually), and to the State General Fund (remaining balance); (2) 32% becomes part of the trust capital of the Alabama Trust Fund; however, this amount will be reduced by the amount necessary to make an additional transfer to the Capital Improvement Trust Fund to pay debt service on the \$50 million bond issue to construct and renovate National Guard armories pursuant to Amendment 887 to the Constitution of Alabama of 1901 (See also "Deposits Alabama Trust Fund"); and (3) the remaining 35% is distributed to the Capital Improvement Trust Fund (28%) and to the County and Municipal Government Capital Improvement Fund (7%).